Associate in Science

 - CCM Computer Science students learn how to:

 - Design and write a program to solve a problem

-- Create a website or other app
+- Create a website or develop an app

 - Work with others, lead a team, and develop a project plan